SciML/JumpProcesses.jl/README.md

   - [the JumpProcesses.jl API documentation](https://docs.sciml.ai/JumpProcesses/stable/api/).

 ## Help wanted
-Post in the `help wanted` issue or pick any PR and give it a review.
+Post in the [`Help wanted`](https://github.com/SciML/JumpProcesses.jl/issues/431) issue or pick any PR and give it a review.
 Contributions, no matter how small, are always welcome and appreciated, including reviewing PRs and documentation writing.
 See the [contribution section](#contributing-and-getting-help).

 ## Installation